mayaanne/foundations/sprint-2/html-css-intro-course.md

 - Understand and apply classes, id's
 - Navigate the DOM
 - Understand and use box design
-- Understand and create esponsive design
+- Understand and create responsive design
 - Understand and use semantic structuring